-The domestic water meters shall be suitable for both Vertical and Horizontal installation and shall be of approved rotary piston volumetric type - Class C. The meter shall provide the specified flow accuracy when installed as detailed here below.
+The domestic water meters shall be approved rotary piston volumetric type - Class C. The meter shall provide the specified flow accuracy when installed as detailed here below.

 The domestic meters shall be supplied as a complete kit comprising the following items: